dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/8-dynatrace-openpipeline-kubernetes-events.md

 ### Content Field and Drop Fields

 The `content` field is a standard semantic attribute/field for log data.
-Best practice is to have a populated content field, as the minimum fields necessary log analysis are timestamp and content.
+Best practice is to have a populated content field, as the minimum fields necessary for log analysis are timestamp and content.
 For the Kubernetes Events, the content field is null.
 There are other fields on the logs that can be used to populate the content field, `object.reason` and `object.message` are the best candidates.

 Additionally, there are several fields with the `object.metadata.*` prefix which provide little to no value.
 These fields add log bloat, consuming unnecessary storage and increasing query response times (albeit negligbly).